Scripter17/url-cleaner/README.md

 - `hwwwwdpafqdnp_categories`: Categories of similar websites with shared cleaning methods.

-#### Jobs Context
+#### Job Context

 ##### Vars

 - `SOURCE_HOST`: The `Host` of the "source" of the jobs.
 Usually the webpage it came from.
 - `SOURCE_REG_DOMAIN`: The `RegDomain` of the "source" of the jobs, Usually the webpage it came from.

-#### Job Context
+#### Task Context

 ##### Vars

-- `redirect_shortcut`: For links that use redirect sites but have the final URL in the link's text/title/whatever, this is used to avoid sending that HTTP request.
+- `bsky_handle`: The handle of an `@user.bsky.social`, used to replace the `/did:plc:12345678` in the URL with the actual handle.
-- `site_name`: For furaffinity contact info links, the name of the website the contact info is for.
+- `faci_site_name`: For furaffinity contact info links, the name of the website the contact info is for.
 Used for unmangling.
 - `link_text`: The text of the link the job came from.
-- `bsky_handle`: The handle of an `@user.bsky.social`, used to replace the `/did:plc:12345678` in the URL with the actual handle.
+- `redirect_shortcut`: For links that use redirect sites but have the final URL in the link's text/title/whatever, this is used to avoid sending that HTTP request.
+- `twitter_handle`: The handle of the twitter user for a `/i/web/status/` and `/i/user/` twitter URLs.
 <!--/cmd-->

 #### But how fast is it?